Beginner’s Guide To SEO In 2018 – How To Rank Your Shopify Store On Google

 Content is King

-Let’s dive into how you can optimize your website SEO using a blog.
+Let’s dive into how you can optimize your Shopify store’s SEO using a blog.
 Having a solid content marketing strategy is a crucial aspect to gaining traction online.
 Produce killer content to attract and convert fresh leads leads, and attain a loyal follower base.

 Creating unique, interesting, and valuable content can have a tremendous impact of your website’s SEO.
-Content can include blog posts, ebooks, podcasts, online courses, infographics, and more.
+Content can include product pages, blog posts, ebooks, podcasts, online courses, infographics, and more.

 That is one of the best ways to build trust and awareness for your brand.